viktorbezdek/awesome-github-projects/README.md

 - [facebookresearch/audiocraft](https://github.com/facebookresearch/audiocraft) - Audiocraft is a library for audio processing and generation with deep learning.
 It features the state-of-the-art EnCodec audio compressor / tokenizer, along with MusicGen, a simple and controllable mu
 - [ParthJadhav/Tkinter-Designer](https://github.com/ParthJadhav/Tkinter-Designer) - An easy and fast way to create a Python GUI 🐍
 - [FlagAI-Open/FlagAI](https://github.com/FlagAI-Open/FlagAI) - FlagAI (Fast LArge-scale General AI models) is a fast, easy-to-use and extensible toolkit for large-scale model.
+- [finic-ai/finic](https://github.com/finic-ai/finic) - Data integration platform for LLMs.
+Connect to SaaS tools with turnkey auth and sync documents from N data sources with only one integration
 - [xtekky/gpt4free](https://github.com/xtekky/gpt4free) - The official gpt4free repository | various collection of powerful language models
 - [superhedgy/AttackSurfaceMapper](https://github.com/superhedgy/AttackSurfaceMapper) - AttackSurfaceMapper is a tool that aims to automate the reconnaissance process.
 - [vinta/awesome-python](https://github.com/vinta/awesome-python) - An opinionated list of awesome Python frameworks, libraries, software and resources.